 Moya holds a Bachelor of Civil Law (Hons) Degree (UCD), a BSc (First Class Hons) in Counselling and Psychotherapy and a Postgraduate Certificate in Child and Adolescent Counselling and Psychotherapy, awarded with distinction.
-She holds additional Professional Certificates in both Advanced Psychodynamic Psychotherapy and in Couples Counselling and is currently completing an MSc with the New School of Psychotherapy and Counselling (London) and Middlesex University.
+She holds additional Professional Certificates in Advanced Psychodynamic Psychotherapy, Couples Counselling and in Cognitive Behavioural Therapy.
+She is currently completing an MSc with the New School of Psychotherapy and Counselling (London) and Middlesex University.
 She has a special interest in the Neuroscientific aspects of Counselling and Psychotherapy, Attachment Trauma and the repair of the self in Psychotherapy.

 Moya has experience working with adults in a private setting and at Boyle Counselling and Psychotherapy Centre (where she remains as a member of the Board of Directors).
 She works with children and adolescents, both privately and as part of a multi-disciplinary team within a secondary school.
 She is an affiliate counsellor with a number of Employee Assistance Programme providers and is a longstanding member of LawCare, the psychological support body for solicitors, barristers and legal professionals across Ireland, the UK and the British Isles.